 Doggett’s Coat and Badge Race

-There will be two Doggett’s Coat & Badge Wager in 2021.
+James Berry has won the pandemic delayed 2020 Doggett's Coat and Badge Wager.
 The historic sculling race on the Thames for recently qualified watermen, was first contested in 1715.

-The event organiser, the Company of Watermen and Lightermen, has planned to stage the races in 2021 instead, on 25 June and 8 September.
+The event organiser, the Company of Watermen and Lightermen, staged the race on 25 June.
+The 2021 race will take place on 8 September.

 The seven furlong (7,400 metre) race was founded by Thomas Doggett, an Irish actor, in tribute to the skill and bravery of newly-licensed watermen, the London cabbies of their time, who rowed him home along the course route late one night in bad weather, when he would have otherwise been left stranded in the City.